olivierbJAVA/OC-DA_JAVA-P8-TourGuide_Distributed_MainApplication/TourGuide/README.md

 # TourGuide - Main application
 Welcome to TourGuide !

-TourGuide is part of the TripMaster company applications portfolio TourGuide is a web application which goal is help users to travel.
+- TourGuide is part of the TripMaster company applications portfolio.
+- TourGuide is a web application which goal is help users to travel.
-The application is working but with some issues.
+- The application is working but with some issues.

 The goal of this project is to :
 - enhance the performance of the application